Ubix/grunt-requirejs-autoconfig/README.md

 This example assumes that you'll be copying your files into a temporary build folder (e.g. `build`), and builds the config from these files.
 It then relies on the optimizer to compile everything together.
 The default wrappers allow the library to work as a standalone or as the `data-main` of a require include.
+It also assumes the use of (almond)[https://github.com/requirejs/almond] to provide the minimal require for a standalone library.

 ```js
 grunt.initConfig({